When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Introduction

-A preliminary version of this paper was presented in~\citet{prokhorenkova2019learning}.
-The current paper substantially extends the previous work in several important directions: 1)~we significantly extend and improve the experimental part by adding more datasets, in particular, the Twitter data with real cascades and real communities; 2) we add a new surrogate-graph-based method called CosineSim~(Section~\ref{sec:cosinesim}), 3) we analyze the problem of how to aggregate and compare results on several datasets of different properties and sizes (Section~\ref{sec:average}); 4) we discuss how to measure the quality of an algorithm, especially when the network is only partially observed~(Section~\ref{sec:metrics}); 5) we also investigate how to properly generate epidemic data for experiments (in case of not having real ones) (Section~\ref{sec:cascades}).
+A preliminary version of this article was presented in~\citet{prokhorenkova2019learning}.
+The current article substantially extends the previous work in several important directions: (1)~significantly extending and improving the experimental part by adding more datasets and more cascade models; most importantly, we add the Twitter data with real cascades and natural communities (Section~\ref{sec:datasets}); (2) adding a new surrogate-graph-based method called CosineSim~(Section~\ref{sec:cosinesim}) to support our claim that comparing advanced methods with simple solutions is essential; (3) analyzing the problem of how to aggregate and compare results on several datasets of different properties and sizes (Section~\ref{sec:average}), which is important for a systematic analysis on various data; (4) discussing how to measure the quality of an algorithm, especially when the network is only partially observed~(Section~\ref{sec:metrics})~--- a very important question that may affect research conclusions; and (5) also investigating how to properly generate epidemic data for experiments (in case of not having real cascades) (Section~\ref{sec:cascades}).
+To sum up, this extended version provides a thorough analysis of the problem of community detection based on cascade data and discusses some methodological questions related to this task.
+We believe that our work would stimulate further theoretical and practical research in this area.